Nur Mohammad Sheikh

-He was killed in an engagement with the Pakistan Army while providing covering fire for the extrication of fellow soldiers at Goalhati in Jessore district on 5 September 1971.
-He was awarded Bir Sreshtho, Bangladesh's highest award for valor.
+He was killed in an engagement with the Pakistan Army, while providing covering fire for the extrication of fellow soldiers at Goalhati in Jessore district on 5 September 1971.
+He was awarded Bir Sreshtho, Bangladesh's highest award for valour.

 Early life

-Sheikh was born on February 26, 1936, in Moheshkhali village Narail.
+Sheikh was born on 26 February 1936, in Moheshkhali village of Narail.
 His father was Mohammad Amanat Sheikh and his mother's name was Mosammat Jinnatunnesa Khanam.
 He lost his parents at an early age and continued his education up to seventh grade at local schools.
-As a child he loved theatre.
+As a child, he loved theatre.
 Sheikh was married to Fazilatunnesa (d.
 2018).

 On 14 March 1959, Sheikh joined the East Pakistan Rifles.
-After finishing elementary training, he was appointed at the Dinajpur sector.
+After finishing elementary training, During the Indo-Pakistani War of 1965, where he was wounded. he was also appointed at the Dinajpur sector.
 He was transferred to Jessore sector on 1 July 1970.
 In March 1971, Sheikh was spending a vacation at his village.
 As the war started, he joined sector 8 and continued to take part at different battles at Jessore.
 He died on 5 September during the Goalhati Battle in Sutipur.

-Battle of Goalhati and death
+Battle of Goalhati

-Lance Nayek Nur Mohammad was selected as the captain of the Standing Patrol team at Goalhati in Jessore's Chutipur Camp that was established to monitor the Pakistan army.
+Lance Nayek Nur Mohammad was selected as the captain of the Standing Patrol team at Goalhati in Jessore's Chutipur Camp that was established to monitor activities of the Pakistan Army.
 On 5 September, Nur Mohammad was patrolling with 4 fellow soldiers.
-The Pakistan army attacked them from three different sides.
-Nur Mohammad tried to retreat to his base while still engaging the Pakistani troops.
+Later on, The Pakistani Army attacked them from three different sides.
+Nur Mohammad did not want to retreat to his base but instead engaging the Pakistani troops.
 Meanwhile, one of his fellow soldiers, Nannu Mia, was injured after a bullet hit him.
 Nur Mohammad tried to carry Nannu Mia towards safety while trying to fire his gun from different places as a trick to confuse the Pakistani troops into believing that there were more than four Bangladeshi rebels.
 In doing so, Nur Mohammad himself was hit by a mortar and his foot was destroyed.
-Even though he was seriously injured, Nur Mohammad decided to continue to provide cover fire for his team to escape.
+Even though, he was seriously injured, Nur Mohammad decided to continue to provide cover fire for his team to escape.
 At the time, his fellow Sepoy Mostafa urged Nur Mohammad to go with him.
-Mostafa even tried to force Nur Mohammad to go but Nur Mohammad refused to go and gave his light machine gun to Mostafa so that it would not be captured after his death.
-He kept a self loaded rifle with him and kept on fighting until he died.
+Mostafa even tried to force Nur Mohammad to go but Nur Mohammad refused to go and gave his light machine gun to Mostafa, so that it would not be captured after his death.
+He kept a self-loaded rifle with him and kept on fighting until he died.